 Now of course it was not only our spoken languages which separated us from each other.
 We were also separated by the languages of our pasts, of our educations, of our likely futures.
 As physically close as we were then working side by side, we were actually been miles and miles apart in terms of our life experiences.
 Still, it was the difference in our spoken languages which brought all our differences home one morning.

 For this is what happened.
-My first day on the job I was assigned the most difficult machines — those which allowed no leisure time for they were always choking on corn cobs.
-I took it in stride, but was glad the day one of the women called in sick and our supervisor told me to move down — that we’d put the new girl on the more challenging machines.
+My first day on the job I was assigned the most difficult machines — ones which allowed no leisure time for they were constantly choking on corn cobs.
+I did my best to take it in stride, but was glad the day one of the women called in sick and our supervisor told me to move down — that we’d put the “new one” on the more challenging machines.
 I took her up on it.
 Well, about half an hour into our shift the new worker was getting pretty frustrated with those machines.
-Before I knew it, she and the others ganged up on me and language difference or not they indicated to me that I was going to have to switch places with her.
+Before I knew it, she and the others approached me together and language difference or not they indicated to me that I was going to have to switch places with her.
 I didn’t argue with them.

 I have to say that I smiled even then to realize that for probably the first time in my life in that moment I was not the one who was privileged.
+At least not in that moment.
 And for the first time, I think, I knew the impact of the difference of language to separate and divide.
 Indeed, I knew even then that all sorts of other languages separated me from them: ones which would take me out of that plant and temporary jobs like that one.
 It was no wonder those women stuck together.
+I surely would have done the same.

 - Can you think of a time in your experience when language separated people from one another?
 Can you think of a time when that division was overcome?